mandelsoft/kipxe/README.md

 </details>

 The easiest was to do this, is to use the selector field.
-It supports the basic ligic of a kubernetes label selector to match metada fields.
+It supports the basic logic of a kubernetes label selector to match metadata fields.

+The reuest metadata might be enriched by mappers and may contain more complex deep structures.
+The metadata is basically a deep JSON document.

+This data structure has been adapted to allow selectors to match nested fields, also.
+The name of a nested fiels might be a string composed by a sequence of field names seperated by a slash (`/`), for example `foo/bar`.

+##### Complex Matchers

 For more complex matching rules a profile matcher might additionally provide those rules in form of a *spiff* template in the spec field `matcher`.
 It must provide a field `match` (basically of type bool) for the match result.
 The rest of the matcher may be any `spiff` logic.
-It automatically offers the field `metadata` to acces the actual metadata in the rules.
+The spiff template automatically offers the field `metadata` to access the actual metadata in the rules.
 As processing stubs it gets the `values` field plus the request metadata in the field `metadata`.

 <details><summary>Or matching a dedicated type of requester by enriched metadata</summary>